New year, new Instagram?

 Social Media is such a time thief, but we need to change our way of thinking

 I need to get into the mindset that Instagram should be part of my weekly schedule and plan my posts accordingly.
 Sometimes I go for days without posting and tend to leave it on the back burner.
 However, I’ve now realised that whilst Instagram isn’t such a great traffic source for my blog, it is a place where brands can spot me, and opportunities are made.
 How many times has a PR email started with the words “We love your Instagram”?
 For those reasons, I’ve taken it by the reigns once again and I’m attempting to rekindle it.

 By that, I mean posting regularly and trying to increase engagement but alas, even after my consistent efforts, the Instagram algorithm isn’t favouring me right now.
 After at least three weeks of showing up every day, posting and engaging consistently my images are still only being shown to around a third of my followers and sometimes much less.
 This is very frustrating, not to mention unfair.

 It’s so easy to become disheartened and want to throw the towel in, but keep going and make a few simple changes

-I decided to really look at my account and freshen up areas that were overdue some attention… I’d got into a stagnant stage of rarely following anyone and generally not being very present.
-As a result, the algorithm hates The Beauty Spyglass so I decided to work on it…
+I decided to really look at my account and freshen up areas that were overdue some attention… I’d been stagnating and rarely following anyone and generally not being very present.
+As a result, the algorithm dislikes The Beauty Spyglass so I decided to work on it…

-- Using my Followers Plus app I went through and culled all the ghost accounts and unfollowed those which persistently take, but fail to return support.
+- I went through and culled all the ghost accounts and unfollowed those which persistently take, but fail to return support.
 Also, for the boot were those posting silly, or poor quality imagery which doesn’t interest me.
 Once I’d cleaned up my feed I directed my attention to some “grown-up” accounts and followed/engaged with more of the great brands which I genuinely use and love.